 These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

-- Overall, we rate The National Interest Right-Center Biased based on story selection and political affiliation that leans right.
+Overall, we rate The National Interest Right-Center Biased based on story selection and political affiliation that leans right.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.

 Founded in 1985 by conservative thinker Irving Kristol, The National Interest (TNI) is an American bi-monthly international affairs magazine published by the Center for the National Interest, which we have rated as right-center biased.
 It is associated with the realist school of foreign policy thought, which contradicts the liberal thought of cooperation.
 The current executive editor is Harry Kazianis.
 In general, this is a foreign policy magazine that also touches on politics and other current events of our time.
 You can view their Masthead here.

 The National Interest is owned by the Center for the National Interest, a right-leaning think tank created by President Richard Nixon in 1994.
 Advertising and subscription fees fund the magazine.

 Analysis / Bias